Member investment choice

-Please refer to the Investment Guide (PDF, 1.5MB) for more details of these investment strategies.
+Please refer to the Investment Guide (PDF, 1.3MB) for more details of these investment options.

 The Secure Option provides investment in domestic cash.
 This is the lowest risk strategy available to AMIST Super members and there is little likelihood that this option will provide a negative return.
 Whilst this option is designed to consistently provide a positive return on investment, long-term investment may result in a low accumulation of retirement savings.